gfilicetti/gke-github-deployment/terraform/README.md

 This folder contains Terraform configuration files to provision the infrastructure needed for this project.

 ## Provisioning Infrastructure
-The following steps will walk you through setting up **Terraform** to provision infrastruction in Google Cloud.
+The following steps will walk you through setting up **Terraform** to provision infrastructure in Google Cloud.

-1. Create remote state for Terraform in Google Cloud Storage and a Terraform tfvars file using your project id to create unique variable names:
+1. Create remote state for Terraform in Google Cloud Storage and a Terraform `tfvars` file using your project id to create unique variable names:

     ```bash